LuneTeam/LuneDots/README.md

 * vaxry - For founding such a high-quality Wayland compositor
 * end-4 - For showing how beautiful Hyprland can be
 * fufexan - For providing excellent support for Nix in Hyprland
-* aylur - For creating AGS
 * mic92 - For showing how complex Nix configuration can be
+* outfoxxed - For creating quickshell